Curriculum and Instruction MEd Degree

 Enhance Your Teaching Career With Specialized Skill

-Earn as master’s degree in education with a major in curriculum and instruction from The University of Texas at Tyler by completing 30 credit hours of upper-level coursework.
+Earn a master’s degree in education with a major in curriculum and instruction from The University of Texas at Tyler by completing 30 credit hours of upper-level coursework.
 This flexible degree program can be completed in as little as 2 years.

-- Complete a program that offers online classes to accommodate working teachers.
+- Many online classes are offered to accommodate working teachers.

 - Attend summer sessions that fit with your school’s academic calendar.